“Justin Martyr on Baptism in the Early Church. Original Greek Language Text with English translation”

 from Apology 1: 61

-Click here to read at earlychurchtexts.com in the original Greek (with dictionary links and alongside the translation given below).
-The site also gives access to textual notes and further background information.
+Click here to read at earlychurchtexts.com in the original Greek (with dictionary lookup links).
 The English translation below is from the ANF series.

 earlychurchtexts.com